 - Approach: Summative evaluation: data has been collected from partner institutions using mixed methods, such as document analysis, surveys and qualitative methods.
 Facilitated by a team of external evaluators.

-Partnership for Digital Learning and Increased Access (PADILEIA)
+Partnership for Digital Learning and Increased Access (PADILEIA).
+Read the report.

 - Objective: To provide learning for partners to feed into institutional goals around connected learning for disadvantaged groups and more generally; provide original insights in a compelling way for broader stakeholders.